:claw honing

 seem like a huge time saver.
 That’s right, I’m working on bringing C++ support

-into :claw
+into :claw.

 In this post, I’ll try to summarize how I envision this support being

-.
+implemented in :claw.
 If you think something can be done better, faster or

 maybe I’m plain wrong somewhere - I appreciate if you drop a comment with your